zng-ui/zng/TODO/_current.md

 # All Dyn Rewrite

-* Finish implementing new dynamic widget.
-    - Implement when instantiation.
+* Implement "when" instantiation.

-* Tracing nodes?
-    - Maybe just trace at the widget level by default, property trace level was to verbose.

 * Review "!!:"

-* Remove custom docs stuff?
-    - Refactor to minimal docs generation that does not require custom post-processing.
+* Refactor to minimal docs generation that does not require custom post-processing?
 * Update docs of new macros.
 * Test all.
+* Test build all.
 * Merge.

 # Other